How to Report Identity Theft to the IRS

 If you haven't been a victim of identity theft yet, but think that you might have to worry about that (for example if you had your Social Security card in your purse or wallet and it was recently stolen) you can still file Form 14039 to warn the IRS to flag your account for possible problems in the future.

 This doesn't guarantee that you won't still have problems, but it will give you a leg-up in dealing with the situation if it does arise

 More Identity Theft Protection Resources

 The IRS also advises that, if you believe you may become a victim of identity theft, you should call the Identity Protection Specialized Unit (IPSU), toll-free at 1-800-908-4490.
 The IPSU is available 7 A.M – 7 P.M. in your local time zone.
 (Hawaii and Alaska follow the Pacific time zone for this.)
 Some of the reasons they list for suspecting you may become a victim of identity theft include a lost or stolen wallet or questionable information on your credit report.
-In most cases, it will be a good idea to also have a police report documenting a stolen wallet or purse.
+In most cases, it will be a good idea to also have a police report documenting a stolen wallet or purse or even phone.